team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 In this example:

-1. We import the Jimp library (make sure it's installed: `npm install jimp`).
+1. We import the `removeBackgroundColor` function from the module where it's defined.

-2. We define a `main` function to use async/await.
+2. We define an async `main` function to use `await` with the asynchronous `removeBackgroundColor` function.

-3. We specify the `inputPath` of the original image and the `outputPath` where the processed image will be saved.
+3. We specify the `inputPath` (path to the original image), `outputPath` (where to save the processed image), `targetColor` (the background color to remove, in this case white), and `colorThreshold` (to allow for slight variations in the background color).

-4. We set the `targetColor` to remove (in this case, white).

-5. We set a `colorThreshold` to allow for slight variations in the background color.

-6. We call the `removeBackgroundColor` function with these parameters.
+4. We call `removeBackgroundColor` with these parameters.

-7. If successful, it logs a success message; otherwise, it catches and logs any errors.
+5. If successful, it logs a success message; otherwise, it catches and logs any errors.

-8. Finally, we call the `main` function to execute the code.
+6. Finally, we call the `main` function to execute our code.

-Make sure to replace `'path/to/input/image.jpg'` and `'path/to/output/image.png'` with your actual file paths.
-Also, adjust the `targetColor` and `colorThreshold` as needed for your specific image.

-This code assumes that the `removeBackgroundColor` function is in the same file or properly imported if it's in a separate module.
+Remember to install the `jimp` package (`npm install jimp`) before running this code.
+Also, make sure to adjust the import path for `removeBackgroundColor` based on where you've defined this function in your project structure.

 # encodeImage index.js
 ## Imported Code Object